aws-samples/amazon-aurora-labs-for-mysql/docs/serverless/dataapi/index.md

 <span class="image">![Save Function](2-lambda-save.png?raw=true)</span>

-## 3. Connecting to the database using the RDS Data API
+## 3. Connect to the database using the RDS Data API

 Now you are ready to connect to the database from a Lambda function, by using the RDS Data API.
-The function doesn't bundle a database driver, it simply uses a RESTful AWS API call to send a SQL Query, `SHOW TABLES;` in this example, retrieves the result as a JSON data structure.
+The function doesn't bundle a database driver, it simply uses a RESTful AWS API call to send the SQL query: `SHOW TABLES;` and retrieves the result as a JSON data structure.
 This is accomplished in a minimal number of lines of code.

 Execute the function by clicking the **Test** button.